 29. Scott Kelby

 Scott Kelby is a name that most of us have heard before.
-He is a Floridian and runs one of the biggest online educational communities for creative people.
+He is a Floridian and runs one of the biggest online educational communities.

-On top of his website, he has a few books under his belt.
+He also has a few books under his belt.
 Namely “The Digital Photography Book, Part 1” which became the best selling book in history on photography.
-Other works he won awards for and saw them translated in many languages.
+He has won awards for other works and seen them translated in many languages.

 On top of this, his moniker is the original ‘Photoshop Guy’.
-I think you can guess why!
+You can guess why!